FG-Net/HomeLab/LXC_root_ssh_key.md

   ```
   👉 To use the default SSH port, either set `<port>` to `22` or omit the `-p <port>` option entirely

-  ➜ The public key will be added to `/root/.ssh/authorized_keys`
+  ➜ The public key will be added to `/root/.ssh/authorized_keys` on the SSH server (host)

 - #### Test SSH connection